filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 <aside>
 ℹ️

 Failed retrieval attempts are also reported with a reason code for the failure reason.
-Failure reasons and how they map to RSR are covered in [Retrieval Result Mapping to RSR](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md).
+Failure reasons and how they map to RSR are covered in [Retrieval Result Mapping to RSR](#retrieval-result-mapping-to-rsr).

 </aside>